vaibhav1713109/PyTest/README.md

     ================================================= 2 passed, 1 skipped, 1 xfailed in 0.04s =================================================
     ```
+- **pytest --collect-only :** It is used to check how many test are selected without run them.
+- **pytest --lf :** It is used to run the last run failed tests.
+- **pytest --ff :** It is used to run the last run failed first then passing one cases.

 **2. Fixtures:**  The fixture will called befor test executions and after the test execution
 [Fixture Example](./PyTestDemos/pytest_fixture.py)